danielm-t/GPS-Map-Painting/dissertation/plan.md

 	Research and Implement a step counter
 	Research on Firebase and implement register log-in function
 * **Week 3**
+	Implement the step counter
 * **Week 4**
+	Migrate the current technology stack to React Native Create user personas and user stories
+	Update the wireframes
 * **Week 5**
+	Solidifying the plan for the application functionality Implementing some of the more basic pages (Profile and Share)
 * **Week 6**
 * **Week 7**
 * **Week 8**